QUBO & Ising Models¶

 else:

-# Here we could use another solver, e.g. gurobi or cplex
+# We could also use another MILP solver, e.g. Gurobi or CPLEX, through Pyomo.

 Ising model¶

 This notebook will explain the basics of the Ising model.
-In order to implement the different Ising Models we will use D-Wave’s packages dimod and neal, for defining the Ising model and solving it with simulated annealing, respectively.
-When posing the problems as Integer programs, we will model using Pyomo, an open-source Python package, which provides a flexible access to different solvers and a general modeling framework for linear and nonlinear integer programs.
-The examples solved here will make use of open-source solver GLPK for mixed-integer linear programming.
+In order to implement the different Ising models we will use D-Wave’s packages dimod and neal, for defining the Ising model and solving it with simulated annealing, respectively.
+When posing the problems as integer programs, we will model using Pyomo, an open-source Python package that provides flexible access to different solvers and a general modeling framework for linear and nonlinear integer programs.
+The integer-programming reformulation below converts the Ising model to an equivalent QUBO and then solves the resulting MILP with the open-source HiGHS solver.

 Problem statement¶